 When I moved to Pacific Beach in April of 1970 they were still talking about it: the epic swell of winter 1969.
-To the locals I had just missed the swell of the century.
+To the locals, I had just missed the swell of the century.
 A swell whereby three separate North Pacific storms merged to create near-hurricane force winds blowing across a broad stretch of the North Pacific Ocean from the Gulf of Alaska to Hawaii creating one of the most unique storms ever.
-Over the first few days of December, La Jolla Cover peaked at 20 feet, homes along California’s coast were destroyed by high surf and 30– to 40-foot waves hammered parts of Kauai and Oahu, with the North Shore being partially evacuated.
+Over the first few days of December, La Jolla Cover peaked at 20 feet, homes along California’s coast were destroyed by high surf, and 30– to 40-foot waves hammered parts of Kauai and Oahu, with the North Shore being partially evacuated.
 Often remembered as the “Swell of the Century,” weather records have confirmed that the ’69 swell event was among the most powerful in history (Encyclopedia of Surfing):

 “While it’s been said that surfers from the period remember the swell of 1969 as bigger than it really was,” Matt Warshaw wrote in the recently released Encyclopedia of Surfing, “satellite images, along with atmosphere-gauging millibar charts and on-the-beach photographs, all prove that the swell was, in fact, the most powerful on record.
 (Steve Hawk, 2004).

 During that swell, with most of the north shore closed out and was flooded by giant waves, Greg Noll paddled out at Makaha with a few others and waited to surf what was at that time “the biggest wave ever ridden” and the last big wave of his career.
-A record which remained for over twenty years.
+A record that remained for over twenty years.
 A big part of the lore is that supposedly no photograph exist of the famous wave, which adds to its charm as a singular event (Owers, 2011, but see below).

 I repost Noll’s story here, from Legends of Surfing, to remind us of the challenges these big swells present and the surfers that rise up to face those challenges despite tremendous fear.
-These are lessons we should never forget, which is too easy these days given our big-wave obsessed, media-fueled events which make it seem an everyday event.
+These are lessons we should never forget, which is too easy these days given our big-wave-obsessed, media-fueled events which make it seem an everyday event.
 It is not.
-Because in the end it is just you and the ocean.
+Because in the end, it is just you and the ocean.
 To those that faced these early challenges, in my opinion, we owe a great deal of respect.
 I start with a quote from Noll on why he did it:

 I thought to myself.
 ‘If I don’t do this, I’ll be eighty years old.
 Banging my cane around.
 Still pissed off that I’d gone chicken-shit on the one day I’d worked for all my life.’
 So I really didn’t have a choice. — Greg Noll (Warshaw, History of Surfing)